The Best Fall and Winter Routine for Dark Spots & Hyperpigmentation

 What to do instead:

-Keep it simple and strategic.
+Please keep it simple and strategic.
 Stick to one or two targeted ingredients and let your skin adjust before adding more.
 Slow progress is still progress.

 Boosters That Help Fade Dark Spots Faster

-If you’re already using retinoids and vitamin C, but want to speed up results (without overwhelming your skin), adding gentle “boosters” can make a big difference, especially on your non-retinoid nights.
+If you’re already using retinoids and vitamin C, but want to speed up results (without overwhelming your skin), adding gentle “boosters” can make a big difference, especially on non-retinoid nights.

 Here are some superstar ingredients that work quietly but effectively in the background: